|On This Page:|

 - Fellowship progress reports must be submitted at least 2 months before the beginning date of the next budget period.

 - RPPR is accessed through the eRA Commons.

-- If a progress report for a Multi-Year Funded (MYF) award is due, the status search results screen in eRA Commons will have the following hyperlink in the Action column: "Multi-Year Progress Report."
-Once the user selects the link, the system will provide a screen where the grantee may upload a PDF of the PHS 2590.
-Instructions regarding which sections of the 2590 are required will be included in the electronic notification sent to the grantee two months before the report is due.
+If a progress report for a Multi-Year Funded (MYF) award is due, the status search results screen in eRA Commons will have the following hyperlink in the Action column: "Multi-Year Progress Report."
+Once the user selects the link, the system will provide a screen where the recipient may upload a PDF of the PHS 2590.
+Instructions regarding which sections of the 2590 are required will be included in the electronic notification sent to the recipient two months before the report is due.

 The due date for a MYF progress report is generally the anniversary date of the award.